-Discover some of our favorite creatures from the Hudson River.
+Discover some of our favorite creatures from New York's Hudson River.

 The Hudson River Valley is the most susceptible riverside region to climate change in the state.
 Ensuring that the Hudson Valley remains resilient to flooding and sea level rise is essential for New York’s future.
-We are innovating nature-based solutions, like restored wetlands and floodplains, to create a more flood-resilient New York, for both nature and people.
+We are innovating nature-based solutions, like restored wetlands and floodplains, to create a more flood-resilient New York, for all of nature—humanity included.

 On the subject of nature, the region is home to more than 200 types of fish, 19 kinds of rare birds and 140 rare plants (one of which—the Hudson River water nymph—grows nowhere else on earth).
-Scroll down for images of these fantastic creatures.
+Scroll down to learn more about these fantastic creatures.